-Doggie Daycare.
-Your dog will get plenty of exercise and social interaction, coupled with regular potty breaks.
-Doggie daycare does have its downsides.
-It can be expensive and some doggie daycares are better than others.
-Doggie daycare also isn’t a good option for ultra-shy, very high energy, or aggressive dogs.
+- Enroll your pooch in doggie daycare.
+Doggie daycare will provide your pupperino will get plenty of exercise and social interaction, coupled with regular potty breaks.
+Doggie daycare does have its downsides, though.
+It can be expensive, and some doggie daycares are better than others.
+It’s also a poor option for dogs who’re ultra-shy, have very high energy levels, or are aggressive or reactive.
 Be sure to shop around to find an option that works for you, your budget, and your dog!

-Dog Walkers.
+- Hire a dog walker.
 There are so many options available for dog walkers, it’s hard to keep track.
-I’ve personally used local college and high school students, Wag!, Rover, and HikeDoggie.
-HikeDoggie is Colorado based, though there are other similar services available nationwide.
-You can also read my guide comparing Rover vs Wag for a better comparison!
+I’ve personally used local college and high school students, as well as services like Wag!, Rover, and HikeDoggie — different dog-walking services all have various pros and cons, so be sure to select one that works for you and your pooch.

-This is a great option for dogs that don’t do well at daycare.
+These types of services are great for dogs that don’t do well at daycare.
 Dogwalkers can take your dog out once or twice a day, giving a much-needed potty break to dogs who just can’t hold it long enough for you to come home.

 It can be tricky to stop a dog from peeing in a crate, we encourage you to try the tips and tricks detailed above.
 And if all else fails, simply opt for one of the management solutions we’ve provided.